martinlindenberg/serverless-plugin-alerting/README.md

 ### alerting.json

+#### Structure
+ - array of alerting definition objects (previous version: single alerting definition object still works)
+ - you can add multiple alerts as an array of alerting-objects
+ - the second alerting object can be removed, if not required
+ - use-case:
+    - alert1: submit normal notifications immediately to instant messenger (Example: Threshold: Errors >= 1 for 1 minute)
+    - alert2: submit notification to statuspage of your service to notify the customers about a problem (Example: Threshold: Duration >= 500 for 5 minutes)

 #### Notification-Topics

  - Here you have to define a mapping between a staging environment name and a SNS Topic that receives Messages
- - this plugin only adds alerts if there is a stage to SNS-Topic mapping
+ - *this plugin only adds alerts if there is a stage to SNS-Topic mapping*
  - What to do next:
     - As soon as these alerts have been created, they automatically submit notifications to these SNS-Topics
     - If you want to react on these alarms you can subscribe Lambda-Functions to these Topics